Home » Blog » 70+ Creative Ways To Protect Family, Faith, And Freedom

 • Watch a movie or documentary on the role and history of religious freedom in society

-• Conduct a lesson or activity about the United States Constitution, the Universal Declaration of Human Rights, and other foundational documents
+• Conduct a lesson or activity about foundational documents

 • Invite a family of another faith into your home